Van Tol Media

 Provide a technological answer to a burning question

-Access to additional information included in the app was to be possible only when the user had the box of lozenges in front of him or her.
-The box was to become a marker that would activate the AR advertising app.
-Furthermore, after scanning the box an animated guy was to pop up and provide comprehensive answers to the user’s questions.
+Access to additional information in the app was possible with the box of lozenges in front of the user.
+The box became a marker that would activate the AR advertising app.
+Furthermore, after scanning the box an animated character popped up and provided comprehensive answers to the user’s questions.

 As a freelance digital strategist, the client approached us with a clear goal in his mind and a neat action plan already prepared.
 He reviewed the subsequent builds of the AR advertising app, providing us with valuable feedback and insights at the same time.

 A user who had bought the lozenges and downloaded the AR advertising app from Google Play or App Store could reveal some extra features.
-After pointing the camera at the box, an animated guy appeared.
-He was standing in front of the box, ready to answer questions related to the lozenges or problems connected with throat infections.
+After pointing the camera at the box an animated character would appear.
+He would stand in front of the box, ready to answer questions related to the lozenges or problems connected with throat infections.

 An AR app that provides real-life relief

-The AR advertising application is based on Vuforia and Unity 3D, and is available for Android and iOS.
-It can be downloaded from both Google Play and App Store.
-Such versatility is particularly desirable, since a sore throat is one of the most common human experiences, after all.
+The AR advertising application is based on Vuforia and Unity 3D and is available for Android and iOS.
+It can be downloaded from both Google Play and the App Store.
+Such versatility is particularly desirable because a sore throat is one of the most common human experiences.